faceyspacey/respond-framework-docs-old/README.md

 }
 ```

-> If you provide a precise action, both the chunk *and callbacks such as thunks* will be called (with their results cached, aka stored in Redux); if you, supply just a string as in `types.login`, only the chunk for the matching route will be called (since thunks wouldn't know what to fetch without precise params/etc).
+If you provide a precise action, both the chunk *and callbacks such as thunks* will be called (with their results **cached**, aka stored in Redux).

+If you, supply just a string as in `types.login`, only the chunk for the matching route will be called (since thunks wouldn't know what to fetch without precise params/etc).

 ## Serve Split Chunks w/ SSR